+Example 6: Summary of summary, gives daily + monthly summary based on the opposite output (see Ex 3 and 4):

+iava -iar ekit.iar EMD -x opp.ison -v7

-Example 6: Summary of summary, gives daily + monthly summary of the file specified (either stdout or opposite file): java -jar ekit.jar EMD -x stdout.json -y7 The delay analyzer is compatible with ECP 4.9-4.12 - it depends upon certain log events.
+The delay analyzer is compatible with ECP 4.9-4.15 - it depends upon certain log events.
 Other versions of ECP might not give any useful results.
 It calculates the delays of the message transmissions in both directons, SEND and RECEIVE:

-SEND delay is recorded when ACK is received and then compared with SEND tms.
-New in 1.6.0: If no ACK found for old msg, RECEIVE delay is recorded when STD message is recevied and compared with 'Generated' tms in the msg The main output is a series of json-objects, one pr hour with a summary of the delays/sizes.
+- SEND delay is recorded when first DELIVERED or RECEVIED ACK is received and then compared with SEND tms. - RECEIVE delay is recorded when STANDARD message is recevied and compared with 'Generated' tms in the msg

+The main output is a series of json-objects, one pr hour with a summary of the delays/sizes.
 The output is meant to be easy to read for humans and easy to parse for Splunk, etc. The OPTIONS allow you to investigate the delays in more detail.

-Since generated tms inside the message (RECEIVE case) can come from an endpoint with a clock skewed compared to this endpoint, we might get negative RECIEVE dealys.
+Since generated tms inside the message (RECEIVE case) can come from an endpoint with a clock skewed compared to this endpoint, we might get negative RECIEVE delays.
 Those are not counted, but can be listed using the -c option.
 The -o option will list all messages that exceed the limits in seconds.
 The -p option will give a summary of the traffic for each opposite endpoint pr hour.
-Most data in the output is self-explanatory, but the 'troubleIndex' is not.
-The index is calculated like this: